Logotype for Yara International ASA

 Executive summary

-• Q4 EBITDA excluding special items rose to $709M, up 37% year-over-year, driven by higher nitrogen margins, reduced fixed costs, and strong volumes, with net income for 2025 at $1,372M and a proposed NOK 22 per share dividend.
+• Q4 EBITDA excluding special items rose 37% year-over-year to $709M, driven by higher nitrogen margins, reduced fixed costs, and strong volumes, marking a significant improvement from $519M in 4Q24.

 • Over $200M in fixed cost reductions achieved since 2Q24, supporting sustained cash flow growth and profitability initiatives.